Journalism

 20/03/2020 17:52

-UFSC offers seven different programs in the field of languages and literature.
-Students looking to pursue studies in this field must choose among the following programs: English Language and Literatures (afternoon classes), French Language and Literatures (morning classes), German Language and Literatures (afternoon classes), Italian Language and Literatures (morning classes), Portuguese Language and Literatures (day and evening classes), and Spanish Language and Literatures (morning classes).
+Students looking to pursue studies in this field must choose among the following programs: Brazilian Sign Language (Libras); English Language and Literatures; French Language and Literatures; German Language and Literatures; Italian Language and Literatures; Portuguese Language and Literatures; and Spanish Language and Literatures.

 Language and Literature graduates can work in primary and secondary education, as well as teaching in language schools and in preparation courses for university entrance examinations.
-Other career opportunities include interpretation in meetings and conferences, technical and literary translation, text revision and proofreading, and academic research in Literature and Linguistics.
+Other career opportunities include interpreting in meetings and conferences, technical and literary translation, text revision and proofreading, and academic research in Literature and Linguistics.

 Program Length: